Grantor Agency Users' Frequently Asked Questions

-Grants.gov has assigned an agency enrollment code to each of the federal grantor agencies as an identifier within the Grants.gov system.
-This enrollment code links grantor users to their particular grantor agency and enables the grantor agency "Super User" to assign rights and responsibilities to members of their agency.
-The agency enrollment code is required for grantor registration and is only given to members of a grantor agency responsible for managing opportunities, application review, generating reports and other grantor functions at Grants.gov.
-This is NOT required for applicants applying for grants.
+Grants.gov has assigned an Agency Enrollment Code to each of the federal Grantor agencies that identifies them within the Grants.gov system.
+This enrollment code links Grantor users to their particular Grantor agency and enables the Grantor agency "Super User" to assign rights and responsibilities to members of their agency.
+The Agency Enrollment Code is required for Grantor registration and is only given to members of a Grantor agency responsible for managing opportunities, application review, generating reports and other Grantor functions at Grants.gov.
+This is NOT required for individuals or entities applying for grants.

 I just assigned an agency tracking number to an application.
 When I clicked on the Continue button, the application was no longer on the screen.
 What happened to it?